todd/ruby-style-guide/README.md

     end
     ```

-    While several Ruby books suggest the first style, the second is much more prominent
-    in practice (and arguably a bit more readable).

 * Avoid line continuation `\` where not required.
 In practice, avoid using
   line continuations for anything but string concatenation.